 - Measure your plastic wrap and spray the side that will be facing down with more non-stick spray before placing it on top.
 This will help it not stick when the batter rises.

 - Place the covered pan in your oven with the light on for 45 minutes, or until it has doubled/reaches near the top of your pan.
+Be sure to check it every once in awhile, some gluten-free flours, and climates have the bread rise faster than that and it can rise above the bread pan line in certain areas if allowed to rise too long.

 - Take it out of your oven and preheat oven to 350 degrees F.